 The deepest part of the hull, under the floor, is the bilge.
 Water may accumulate in the aft portion of the bilge.
-Be sure to keep the bilge area free of debris so that water can drain through the stringers and bulkheads to the bilge pump area.
+Be sure to keep the bilge area free of debris so that water may drain through the stringers and bulkheads to the bilge pump area.
 It is normal to have a small amount of water in the bilge.
 If you should notice fuel or oil in the bilge, check for leaks and correct immediately.
-Do not pump fuel or oil overboard, as this act of pollution
+Do not pump fuel or oil overboard, as this is an act of pollution in violation of federal law.
+Clean up fuel and oil and dispose of properly on shore.
+Oil stains may be removed by using a bilge cleaner available from your dealer.
+Do not use flammable solvents to clean the bilge.